-Gastroesophageal reflux disease (GERD) is a medical condition that affects the esophagus’ ability to close properly.
-As a result, the acid and food from your stomach comes up.
+Gastroesophageal reflux disease (GERD) is a chronic medical condition that’s caused by the inability of the lower part of esophagus to function properly.
+As a result, the acid and contents from your stomach back up, repeatedly irritating the more delicate tissue of the esophagus.
 This results in a burning sensation in the chest (often called heartburn) and irritation of the esophagus.

 - caffeinated beverages

-- greasy or high fat foods
+- greasy or high-fat foods

 - tomato-based products

 While there are some well-known foods and drinks that trigger acid reflux, your symptoms may be unique.
 You might be able to eat a bowl of spaghetti with no problems, yet a glass of wine causes you to experience intense discomfort.
 Knowing what triggers your acid reflux is an important part of helping you find relief from your symptoms.
 Try these foods that may help your acid reflux.

 GERD is a chronic condition that causes uncomfortable and even painful symptoms.
 It can be aggravated by certain foods and drinks in your diet.
 One known contributor is alcohol, but it doesn’t affect everyone the same way.
 Some research has shown that alcohol reduces acid reflux symptoms while other research has found it heightens them.
 By identifying your individual triggers for acid reflux, you can choose if you would prefer to avoid wine, beer, or liquor as a way to reduce your acid reflux symptoms and decrease your likelihood of GERD.